Longevity Basics

 What the Research Shows About Skin Moisture and Wrinkles

-A study by Uchida et al. (2012) examined the relationship between skin elasticity, moisture content, and wrinkle formation.
+A study by Choi et al. (2013) examined the relationship between skin elasticity, moisture content, and wrinkle formation.
 The results showed that drier skin had significantly more wrinkles, with deeper furrows and wider spacing between wrinkle lines.
 Skin moisture was an independent predictor of wrinkle formation, regardless of age.

 Another study by Palma et al. (2015), published in Clinical, Cosmetic and Investigational Dermatology, found that higher water intake positively influenced skin physiology, particularly in people who previously drank little.
 However, even in this study, the effect of drinking water alone was limited.
 The authors suspected that the actual cellular uptake of water plays a role.